Kimiya Yui

-Kimiya Yui (油井 亀美也) is a Japanese astronaut from the Japan Aerospace Exploration Agency (JAXA).
-He was selected for the agency in 2009.
+Kimiya Yui (油井 亀美也) is a Japanese astronaut with the Japan Aerospace Exploration Agency (JAXA) and a retired fighter pilot with the Japan Air Self-Defense Force.
+He was selected by JAXA in 2009.

 Biography

 Yui, from Nagano Prefecture, enrolled in the Japan Air Self-Defense Force after he graduated from the National Defense Academy of Japan in 1992.
 He has piloted an F-15 Eagle fighter as a test pilot, and worked in the Air Staff Office's Defense Planning Division since December 2008 as a Lieutenant Colonel when he was selected as an astronaut candidate along with Takuya Onishi.

 JAXA career

 Yui is the first Japanese astronaut with military background, and was forced to retire due to the historical policy by Japanese government which separates the scientific field from military works.

 After astronaut candidate training, he was certified as an ISS astronaut in July 2011.

 Yui served as an aquanaut aboard the Aquarius underwater laboratory during the NEEMO 16 undersea exploration mission in June 2012.
 The NEEMO 16 crew successfully "splashed down" at 11:05 am on June 11.
 On the morning of June 12, Yui and his crewmates officially became aquanauts, having spent over 24 hours underwater.
 The crew safely returned to the surface on June 22.

 In November 2016, Yui became Chief of the JAXA Astronaut Corps.